 - Growth in annual university research funding from $470 million in 2003-04 to $641 million in fiscal year 2013.

-- More than 2.8 million square feet in new construction on campus, including nearly 600,000 square feet of new research space.
+- More than 3.1 million square feet in new construction on campus, including more than 628,000 square feet of new research space.

 - Completion of UF’s $1.7 billion capital campaign, at the time the sixth-largest public university campaign in history.

-- The Machen Florida Opportunity Scholars program, enabling the enrollment of more than 2,600 low-income students who are the first in the families to attend college, with about 1,500 graduates so far.
+- The Machen Florida Opportunity Scholars Program, enabling the enrollment of more than 2,900 low-income students who are the first in their families to attend college, with about 1,500 graduates so far.

-Prior to his arrival at UF, Dr. Machen served for six years as president of the University of Utah, where he is credited with expanding its health sciences program, stabilizing the university’s finances and bolstering diversity.
+Prior to his arrival at UF, President Machen served for six years as president of the University of Utah, where he is credited with expanding the university’s health sciences program, stabilizing the university’s finances and bolstering diversity.

 President Machen is a past president of the American Association of Dental Schools.
 He also served as a member of the board of trustees of the Salt Lake Olympic Organizing Committee.
-His additional positions in national higher education leadership.
-Since 2005, he has served as a member of the National Security Higher Education Advisory Board.
-He chaired the Board of Directors of the National Campus Compact and serving as president of the Executive Committee of the Southeastern Conference and chair of the Southeastern Conference Academic Consortium.
+His additional positions in national higher education leadership include serving as a member of the National Security Higher Education Advisory Board; chairing the board of directors of the National Campus Compact and serving as president of the executive committee of the Southeastern Conference and chair of the Southeastern Conference Academic Consortium.

-A native of Greenwood, Mississippi, Dr. Machen grew up in St. Louis.
-After attending Vanderbilt University for his undergraduate studies, he earned his doctor of dental surgery degree from St. Louis University and his master of science degree in pediatric dentistry and doctorate in educational psychology from the University of Iowa.
+A native of Greenwood, Miss., President Machen grew up in St. Louis.
+After attending Vanderbilt University for his undergraduate studies, he earned his doctor of dental surgery degree from St. Louis University and his master’s degree in pediatric dentistry and doctorate in educational psychology from the University of Iowa.
 He and his wife, Chris, a former neonatal intensive care nurse, have two sons, a daughter, and four grandchildren.